Tian Di: Plot

-Cheung Yat-pang (Andy Lau), Cantonese native whom recently returned from France to Nanjing after further studies, has been appointed by the Chinese government to be the first Commissioner of the opium trade ban.
+Cheung Yat-pang (Andy Lau), a Cantonese native who recently returned from France to Nanjing after further studies, has been appointed by the Chinese government to be the first Commissioner of the opium trade ban.
 He accompanies his wife, So-so, to Shanghai to outlaw illegal opium trade, but upon his arrival, a young boy tells him about the city's corrupt police force colluding with drug lords.
-Shanghai police commissioner Ngai Kwan organizes a welcome banquet for Cheung, where Ngai subtely threatens and bribes Cheung, who angrily walks out the party after seeing many officials smoking opium and declares he would mercilessly crack down any drug user or dealer.
+Shanghai police commissioner Ngai Kwan organizes a welcome banquet for Cheung, where Ngai subtly threatens and bribes Cheung, who angrily walks out of the party after seeing many officials smoking opium and declares he will mercilessly crack down any drug user or dealer.

-Cheung receives intel about a drug trade taking place Zhabei brick mine and leads a raid there, only to realize it was a scheme planned by Ngai to trick him.
-Later, Cheung discovers one of his subordinates, Shantung Cat is addicted to opium and dismisses him, but Shantung Cat convinces Cheung he is his only loyal and only non-corrupt subordinate, and the two work together to confiscate and burn illegal opium, which angers drug lord Paul Tai, who retaliates by instructing Ngai to kill attack the pregnant So-so, causing a miscarriage.
-Furious, Cheung publicly punches Tai and declares hin a killer of his unborn child.
+Cheung receives intel about a drug trade taking place at Zhabei brick mine and leads a raid there, only to realize it was a scheme planned by Ngai to trick him.
+Later, Cheung discovers one of his subordinates, Shantung Cat is addicted to opium and dismisses him, but Shantung Cat convinces Cheung he is his only loyal and only non-corrupt subordinate, and the two work together to confiscate and burn illegal opium, which angers drug lord Paul Tai, who retaliates by instructing Ngai to attack the pregnant So-so, causing a miscarriage.
+Furious, Cheung publicly punches Tai and accuses him of killing his unborn child.